chaimgingold/Tabla/docs/bugs.md

 ## BallWorld
 - Detect, flag, and possibly stabilize or fix stuck balls (in spaces that are too small).
 Do this in ball world.
 Track old velocities for last three frames could do the trick. (see if it is oscillating wildly, and maybe even track for how long...; then we have rules for what to do about it when detected.)

+## Anim
+- Sometimes screen draws on computer, but not table!
+Maybe after pinball mode to repro?

 ## Music
 - Robit serial connection isn't robust; sometimes need to restart computer to get it to see the arduino.